Improving type safety in Python interfaces: a poor man's dependent types

 We pass a request object and a handler method together with the classes that shall be used for parsing2.
 The handler method will receive instances of these classes.
 Unfortunately, nothing prevents us from completely misusing this function (except for runtime errors).
 We can have a handler method that does not accept or return any of the models we passed and the linter wouldn’t complain.

 Let’s assume we always have a body, route params, and query params.
-We can use generics to ensure that the input and output argument types of the handler method match the passed models.
+We can use generics to ensure that the input and output argument types of the handler method match the passed model classes.

 def handle_request(